JustinWhite814/Aesthetic-Domain/README.md

 * Logged in users will be able to browse the museum, react to artwork, and add comments.
 Additionally, they will be able to edit or delete their own comments
 * Style the site with [Tailwind CSS](https://tailwindcss.com/)

+## Installation Instructions
+* Fork and Clone this repo
+* CD into the cloned repository
+* npm i
+* head over to your browser and open it up there

 ## Technologies Used
 * REACT